planetfederal/qgis-suite-plugin/doc/gui.rst

 	.. image:: add_style.png

-	If the layer is under a layer group item, the available commands can be used to re-order layers in the group or remove them.
+	If the layer is under a layer group item, the available commands can be used to re--order layers in the group or remove them.

 	.. image:: order_in_group.png